skukla/citisignal-nextjs/DEVELOPMENT-STRATEGY.md

 - Independent loading for filter changes
 - LayeredTransition prevents layout shifts
 - 500ms search debouncing prevents flicker

-## Known Limitations

-### Filter Handling
-The current implementation has hard-coded filter types in `useProductPageParams` (manufacturer, memory, colors, price).
-This means:
-- New facet types from the API won't automatically work without code changes
-- Category-specific facets need manual implementation
-- The `activeFilters` object is built from predefined filter types

-**Future Refactor Needed**: The entire URL parameter handling system needs refactoring to:
-- Dynamically handle any facet type returned by the API
-- Support category-specific facets without code changes
-- Build `activeFilters` from URL params generically

-This limitation exists in both client-only and hybrid SSR branches and requires significant refactoring of the URL state management system.

 ## Next Steps